MohamedamaD/Amit-/README.md

 3. Dive into Populate Method  ✅

-4. SQL ORM using PostgreSQL ## integration with Express ✅
+4. SQL ORM using PostgreSQL ## integration with Express

+# Session 4

+1. Mastering Sequelize ORM ✅

+2. Practice on All Topics "have fun 😂" ✅

 ### remains topics